garyesmith/nextjs-blog/README.md

 ## Implementation Notes

-This demo uses the following stack:
+This demo uses the following stack and helper libraries:

 ### Next.js